 ERS provides quality care and intimate living environments that are so critical to those living with dementia.
 ERS designed its memory care households to ensure loved ones are not overstimulated by sensory elements.
 We've paid attention to details such as colors, visual cues, and smells that might be overwhelming for a loved one.

-ERS has a long-standing reputation for providing quality care and is exemplified by its CARF accreditation, and consistently high Medicare ratings, low staff-to-patient ratio.
-ERS also has been a Top Workplace for the past 12 years according to Enquirer Media.
+ERS has a long-standing reputation for providing quality care with consistently high Medicare ratings and a low staff-to-patient ratio.
+ERS also has been a Top Workplace for the past 13 years, according to Enquirer Media.

 ERS is a leader in programming for those living with dementia, offering a holistic set of programs for residents not found in other memory support communities.

 Our caring staff is a critical component of our Center for Memory Support and Inclusion.
-Staff training is at the forefront of our efforts in supporting those who live with cognitive loss and their care partners.
-Our staff's thorough training includes Teepa Snow’s Positive Approach to Care program, the ERS-developed Yes, And! training program that builds on theories of improv to positively engage with residents facing challenges in their day-to-day lives.
+Staff training is at the forefront of our efforts to support those who live with cognitive loss and their care partners.
+Our staff's thorough training includes Teepa Snow’s Positive Approach to Care program and the ERS-developed Yes, And! a training program that builds on theories of improv to positively engage with residents facing challenges in their day-to-day lives.

-Finally, ERS has taken a leadership position in the Cincinnati community by providing education and training for area businesses and organizations to not only recognize the symptoms of dementia but provide tools to make their businesses safe and welcoming places for those living with the disease and their care partners.
+Finally, ERS has taken a leadership position in the Cincinnati community by providing education and training for area businesses and organizations to recognize the symptoms of dementia and provide tools to make their businesses safe and welcoming places for those living with the disease and their care partners.

-In partnership with the Alzheimer’s Association of Greater Cincinnati, UC Health and the City of Cincinnati, ERS has established Dementia Inclusive Cincinnati, and organization tasked with the goal of making Cincinnati the most dementia inclusive city in the country by 2025.
+In partnership with the Alzheimer’s Association of Greater Cincinnati, UC Health, and the City of Cincinnati, ERS has established Dementia Inclusive Cincinnati, an organization tasked to make Cincinnati the most dementia-inclusive city in the country by 2025.

 For more information about Dementia Inclusive Cincinnati, visit our website www.DementiaInclusiveCincinnati.org